Covid-19 and the risk of domestic abuse

-The Domestic Abuse Hotline has seen a 50% increase in the use of its helpline.
+The Domestic Abuse Hotline has seen a 50% increase in the use of its helpline1.
 To put this into context, the helpline already received around 250 calls per day and an annual total of 108,918 calls in the year 2018/19.
 Traffic to the Hotline’s website has also dramatically increased, demonstrating both how widespread the issue is and the important role online services may play for people locked down with their abusers.

 In the wake of such uncertainty and heightened demand for services, the government and justice system have started to adapt in order to ensure the safety of survivors – but there is still a way to go to protect survivors of domestic abuse.

 Could the government have done more to protect abuse survivors?

 Despite calls to action, the government was slow to respond to the increase in reports of domestic abuse.

 Nearly three weeks into the lockdown, the Home Secretary, Priti Patel, announced the launch of a national communications campaign.
 Using the hashtag #YouAreNotAlone, it aimed to raise awareness of domestic abuse and highlight the fact that support services were still running despite the pandemic.

 While it is important for the government to remind both survivors and perpetrators that abuse should not be tolerated, the campaign offered little practical support for people at risk of abuse.

 A pledge of £2 million to support online services and helplines was also made.
 However, this amount was – quite simply – not enough to cover both the increase in demand for services due to Covid-19 and fill the resource gap felt so strongly in the domestic abuse sphere following years of austerity.